-EMS training and elevated CK (creatine kinase) levelsUpdated 4 days ago
+EMS training and elevated CK (creatine kinase) levelsUpdated 4 months ago

 CK levels can be significantly elevated after a person’s first full-body EMS training sessions or after a hiatus.
 This common phenomenon is caused by the large number of muscle groups and fibers trained, which the person may not be accustomed to activating.
 Over time the body adapts to this strenuous physical activity, and subsequent EMS sessions become more incremental steps in performance.